We have five factories and 19 years of experience in plant extracts

 9. Digestive Health: The fiber and the natural enzymes in tomatoes can aid digestion and help maintain a healthy gut.

-10. Cancer Prevention: The Lycopene and other antioxidants in tomato soup have been linked to a reduced risk of certain types of cancer, including prostate, lung, and stomach cancer.
+10. Cancer Prevention: The lycopene and other antioxidants in tomato soup have been linked to a reduced risk of certain types of cancer, including prostate, lung, and stomach cancer.

 It's important to note that the nutritional value of tomato soup can be enhanced by adding other ingredients such as beans, lentils, vegetables, or lean proteins.
 Additionally, choosing low-sodium options and using healthy fats like olive oil can further improve the health benefits of this comforting dish.